taniot/github-reader/README.md

-# MVST - Github Light
+# MVST - Github Light Reader

-Github Reader Light is a web app in React that allows you to view a user's repositories and filter them by name.
+Github Light Reader is a web app in React that allows you to view a user's repositories and filter them by name.
+At the moment, the application uses a default user profile for the consultation and search of repositories.

-## Tech Stack

-**Client:** React, SCSS, GraphQL
+### Requirements

+* [x]  The application must be written using React
+* [x]  You are required to use git for versioning
+* [x]  Feel free to use any additional plugin
+* [x]  Google Chrome is the testing browser

 ## Demo

 https://mvst-github-reader.netlify.app/

+## Tech Stack

+**Client:** React, Sass, GraphQL

 ## Run Locally